Last Updated: 3/28/23 | March 28th, 2023

 It’s far better to hop up like a frog up or down the coast, driving for a few hours, stopping to eat and enjoy the surroundings, then hopping to another the following day (or two).
 While you could — like any destination — spend lots of time here, I think a week would give you enough time to see the main sights and explore the area’s abundant nature.

-If you find yourself on this stretch of coast, wondering what to do and where to eat, well, here are my suggestions:
+If you find yourself on this stretch of coast, wondering what to do and where to eat, well, here is my list of the best things to do on the Oregon coast:

 1. Hike the Oregon Coast Trail

-This 425-mile (684km) trail stretches down the Oregon coast.
+This 425-mile (684-kilometer) trail stretches down the Oregon coast.
 It’s relatively easy, with some moderate sections, and almost 40% of it is along the beach.
-It takes around a month to hike the entire trail, but it’s divided into 10 sections to better facilitate shorter hikes.
+It takes around a month to hike the entire trail, but it’s divided into 10 sections to better facilitate shorter hikes if you just want to get out for a day.

 2. Eat your weight in oysters